jamesqo/flavor.net/README.md

 # Flavor

-Flavor lets you parse and manipulate FLV files from .NET.
+Flavor is an intuitive library to parse and manipulate FLV files from .NET.

 ## Status